· 25 February 2020 ·

-In a nutshell: I do not have answers.
-What I have is the decision not to make statements that endorse or refute the Prince Tudor hypotheses based on what I know or think from my life in the past.
-If this disappoints you, I apologise.
+In a nutshell: I have no answers.
+What I have is the decision not to make statements either endorsing or denying the Prince Tudor hypotheses, based on what I know or think about my life in the past.
+If this disappoints you, I understand and I apologise.
 Please allow me to explain.

 It’s not a reluctance to stick my neck out.
-I’ve been on the internet since 2015, telling anyone within range that I’m the man who –contrary to almost everyone’s conception of history– wrote, more than four hundred years ago, the greatest body of literature that the English language, possibly the planet, has ever produced.
-That’s a Starred First in Chutzpah.
+I’ve been on the internet since 2015, telling anyone within range that I’m the man who —contrary to the default conception of history— wrote, more than four centuries ago, the greatest body of literature that the English language, possibly the planet, has ever produced.
+That’s a Starred First in chutzpah, full stop.

 I get PT’s attractions.
 I also get why it’s untenable.
-It’s possible that I could make a good case either way if I wanted to argue like a lawyer or preach like a Puritan (O heavens forfend).
-But even a good case would be of no use.
-I have no authority now, and nothing short of DNA will ever settle the matter anyway.
-I’d be happy to provide a sample, but no one except Alex Waugh seems to know where my corpse is.
+It’s likely that I could make a good case either way if I wanted to argue like a lawyer or preach like a Puritan.
+Alas, even a good case would be of little use now.
+I have no authority, and nothing short of DNA will ever settle the matter.
+I’d be happy to provide a sample, but no one except Alexander Waugh seems to know where my corpse is.

 I have grounds more relative than this.
 The playing’s the thing wherein I catch the conscience of my thinking.
-What I write has to make some degree of external sense to me.
-I don’t invent significant things just because I’d like them to be true, to help me sell a bill of goods.
-My game is to start with something that’s known, that’s at least plausible or deniable enough for me to commit to, then play with it from there.
-It’s entirely personal, and it applies to all the topics I write about.
-If I can’t make a commitment, find a place to stand, I don’t go there.
+What I write has to make external sense to me.
+I don’t invent significant things just because I’d like them to be true, to help me sell a Bill of goods.
+The method in my madness is to start with something that’s known, or that’s sensible or refutable enough for me to commit to, and then play with it.
+It’s entirely personal, and it applies to everything I write about.
+If I can’t make that commitment, find a place to stand, I don’t go there.

 Largely because of its contra-historical implications (The Virgin Queen wasn’t?
 Who’s going to tell Virginia?) and its flirtation with a serious cultural taboo, Prince Tudor is controversial.
 Contentious.
 To some, repugnant.
 Well, so is my identity as Shake-Speare, to some others.
 And repugnance is no bar to veracity.

-It’s painful to recuse myself from re-engaging with such existential questions.
 Who am I?
 Where did I come from?
+What happened?
+It’s painful to recuse myself from engaging with these questions.
 What my 16th-century head holds doesn’t matter, because I haven’t found a 21st-century foothold.
-This doesn’t disparage anyone who has.
-To thine own self be true, etc.
+This in no way disparages anyone who has.
+To thine own self be true.

-Would I rather toss the whole business into the bin, clear my character of (some) calumny, be done with it?
+Would it be easier to toss Prince Tudor into the bin, clear my character of (some) calumny, have done with it?
 Of course.
-Problem solved.
-Would I like to write about the Procreation Sonnets as the soul-wrenching appeals of an ailing father aching for grandfatherhood, wanting to see my beloved son with a son of his own?
+Conversely, would I like to write about the Procreation Sonnets as the soul-wrenching appeals of an ageing, ailing father longing for grandfatherhood, wanting to see his beloved son with a son of his own?
 God have mercy, yes.
-Could I?
+Could I do either one?
 Sure.
 Am I willing to, in good conscience?
 No.

 Elizabeth I to a delegation from Parliament,